kelzier/security-notes/Network/packets/TCP-3-way-handshake.md

 --------------------------------------------------------------|
 ```

-When the client makes a connection to the server, it is stating that the maximum payload size is 64240 bytes, but it has a window scale set to 5.
+When the client makes a connection to the server, it is stating that the maximum data size is 64240 bytes, but it has a window scale set to 5.
-To determine the maximum payload size, take the window size and multiply it by 2^value.
+To determine the maximum data size, take the window size and multiply it by 2^value.

 > 2^5 = 32
 > 64240 * 32 = 2,055,680

-When the server responds with a SYN ACK, it is stating that the maximum payload size is 65535 bytes, but it has a window scale set to 9
+When the server responds with a SYN ACK, it is stating that the maximum data size is 65535 bytes, but it has a window scale set to 9

 > 2^9 = 512
 > 63355 * 512 = 33,553,920

-The maximum payload of the client is: 2055680 bytes
+The maximum size of data that the `client` can receive: 2055680 bytes
-The maximum payload of the server is: 33553920 bytes
+The maximum size of data that the `server` can receive: 33553920 bytes

 This window scale can be used throughout the lifetime of the connection to determine the true window size, take for example the following: